ARAVIND-23/serversideprocessing/README.md

 ## AIM:
 To design a website to perform mathematical calculations in server side.

+## FORMULA:
+Surface Area = 2Πrh + 2Πr2
+r --> Radius of Right Cylinder h --> Height of Right Cylinder

 ## DESIGN STEPS:

 ### Step 1:
+Clone the repository from GitHub.

 ### Step 2:
+Create Django Admin project.

 ### Step 3:
+Create a New App under the Django Admin project.

 ### Step 4:
+Create python programs for views and urls to perform server side processing.

 ### Step 5:
+Create a HTML file to implement form based input and output.

 ### Step 6: